Western Digital: 1980s

-Much of the mid-to-late 1980s saw an effort by Western Digital to use the profits from their ATA storage controllers to become a general-purpose OEM hardware supplier for the PC industry.
+Much of the mid-to-late 1980s saw an effort by Western Digital to use the profits from its ATA storage controllers to become a general-purpose OEM hardware supplier for the PC industry.
 As a result, Western Digital purchased a number of hardware companies.
 These included graphics cards (through its Paradise Systems subsidiary, purchased 1986, which later became Western Digital Imaging), core logic chipsets (by purchasing Faraday Electronics in 1987), SCSI controller chips for disk and tape devices (by purchasing ADSI in 1986), networking (WD8003, WD8013 Ethernet and WD8003S StarLAN).
-They did well (especially Paradise, which produced one of the best VGA cards of the era), but storage-related chips and disk controllers were their biggest money makers.
-In 1986, they introduced the WD33C93 single-chip SCSI interface, which was used in the first 16-bit bus mastering SCSI host adapter, the WD7000 "FASST"; in 1987 they introduced the WD37C65, a single-chip implementation of the PC/AT's floppy disk controller circuitry, and the grandfather of modern super I/O chips; in 1988 they introduced the WD42C22 "Vanilla", the first single-chip ATA hard disk controller.
+They did well (especially Paradise, which produced one of the best VGA cards of the era), but storage-related chips and disk controllers were its biggest money makers.
+In 1986, it introduced the WD33C93 single-chip SCSI interface, which was used in the first 16-bit bus mastering SCSI host adapter, the WD7000 "FASST"; in 1987 it introduced the WD37C65, a single-chip implementation of the PC/AT's floppy disk controller circuitry, and the grandfather of modern super I/O chips; in 1988 it introduced the WD42C22 "Vanilla", the first single-chip ATA hard disk controller.

-1988 also brought what would be the biggest change in Western Digital's history.
-That year, Western Digital bought the hard drive production assets of PC hardware maker Tandon; the first products of that union under Western Digital's own name were the "Centaur" series of ATA and XT attachment drives.
+1988 also brought, what would be the biggest change in Western Digital's history, the hard drive production assets of PC hardware maker Tandon.
+The first products of that union under Western Digital's own name were the "Centaur" series of ATA and XT attachment drives.